Adora, Har Hevron: History

-According to ARIJ, Israel confiscated about 1000 dunams of land from the nearby Palestinian town of Tarqumiyah in order to construct Adora.

 Adora was established in 1982 as a Nahal para-military outpost and demilitarized two years later when handed over to civilians.
 In 1983, a core group of families from Kiryat Arba, Beit Shemesh, Kiryat Gat, and Or Akiva, joined one another in preparing to settle the barren hilltop.
 After a week of preparations at the Faculty of Agriculture in Rehovot, about half the families of the original 23 were told to be ready to move into trailers to be installed at the site with the government's permission.
 In January 1984, the group was warned that another core group might occupy the trailers before them.
 On 11 and 12 January 1984, the group moved in and began a wave of settlement expansion in the region.

-Geography

 Adora is situated east of the Israeli West Bank barrier, 6.4 kilometers from the Green line in the Judean hills northwest of Hebron at an altitude of 692 metres (2270 feet).
 The settlement has a total area of about 360 square meters.
+According to a 2006 Peace Now-report, 36.01 percent of the land Adora is built on, is privately owned, all or most of it by Palestinians.
+According to Israeli law, settlements on privately owned Palestinian land are illegal.
+According to ARIJ, Israel confiscated about 1000 dunams of land from the nearby Palestinian town of Tarqumiyah in order to construct Adora.